 Why did no one tell me about Stockholm sooner?
 I’m a little bit jaded toward all of my travel friends for failing to inform me just how amazing Sweden is.
 Especially for kids.
-Our family recently took a little weekend trip up north and we give Stockholm 5 great-big, gold stars for family friendliness.
+Our family recently took a little weekend trip up north, and we give Stockholm 5 great big, gold stars for family friendliness.
 What an unexpected delight.
 We spent 2 days here but I wish we could have spent 2 weeks.
 Kids of all ages will find loads of fun activities in Stockholm, Sweden.

 Here are a few things not to miss in your wanderings around Gamla Stan:

-- Royal Castle – This is the actual residence of the Swedish Royal Family and it is packed with things to do and see.
+- Royal Castle – This is the actual residence of the Swedish Royal Family, and it is packed with things to do and see.
 You could spend a whole day here if you had the time.
-Some of the highlights for kids might include: A Tour of the Royal Stables (Saturday’s at 1:00pm), The Changing of the guard (Daily at noon*), The Royal Armory, and a brand new exhibition of Princess Lilian’s dresses that little girls are sure to love.
+Some of the highlights for kids might include a tour of the Royal Stables (Saturday’s at 1:00pm), the changing of the guard (Daily at noon*), the Royal Armory, and a brand new exhibition of Princess Lilian’s dresses that little girls are sure to love.

-- If you’re looking for restaurant suggestions, check out this link for places to eat with kids in Gamla Stan.
+- Yummy Food – If you’re looking for restaurant suggestions, check out this link for places to eat with kids in Gamla Stan.

 *note that the changing of the guard is a very busy time at the Palace.
 So, if you want to see anything, you’ll want to get there early.

-Djurgården: This is the big island that just is to the East of Gamla Stan.
+Djurgården: This is the big island that is just to the East of Gamla Stan.
 It’s more open with some great parks and things to do outside.
 There are are also some fantastic kid friendly museums.
-Keep in mind that the prices for a hotel stay are much cheaper over here than down town so, you may want to consider booking your hotel in this part of the city.
+Keep in mind that the prices for a hotel stay are much cheaper over here than down town, so you may want to consider booking your hotel in this part of the city.
 We stayed in a family style room at the Scandic Hasselbacken and would highly recommend it.
 Here are the must see ticket items in Djurgården:

 - Gröna Lund – An awesome little amusement park.
 It’s right on the water and has a whole bunch of great looking rides and roller coasters.
-There are attractions for both smaller and bigger kids making it a great place for the whole family.
+There are attractions for both smaller and bigger kids, making it a great place for the whole family.
 Note that Gröna Lund is closed during the winter and usually opens again around early April.
 Check the website for official opening dates.

 Drottningholm: If you are looking for a good day trip, Drottingholm is about a 45 minute train ride from downtown.
 It’s probably only worth going on the weekend as Drottningholm Palace is only open on Saturdays and Sundays from 12 to 3:30pm.
-Other things to see in Drottningholm include: The Drottingholm Palace Theater (A UNESCO World Heritage site), The Lovön Church, and the Chinese Pavilion.
+Other things to see in Drottningholm include: The Drottingholm Palace Theater (also a UNESCO World Heritage site), The Lovön Church, and the Chinese Pavilion.

-We love our family travel adventures and we have good things to say about almost everywhere we have been.
-But from a family travel standpoint, Stockholm tops the list.
+We love our family travel adventures and we have good things to say about almost everywhere we have been, but from a family travel standpoint Stockholm tops the list!
 I think you’ll be hard pressed to find a more kid friendly city.
 We loved our short trip to Sweden so much that we are already planning the next time we can go back.